talwrii/projectile-manual-root/README.md

 # Projectile-manual-root

-A minor mode for emacs that allows one to specificy a collection of root directories that projectile uses in addition to those roots derived from version control.
+A minor mode for emacs that allows one to specify a collection of root directories that projectile uses in addition to those roots derived from version control.
 This was motivated by a desired to easily navigate apt-installed python source code.